 Food and Water

-Rat snakes are constricting snakes, which means they wrap their bodies around their food before eating it to suffocate it.
-In the wild they catch and kill live rodents, but in captivity they will eat pre-killed prey, which is a much safer option.
+Rat snakes are constricting snakes, which means they wrap their bodies around their food before eating it to suffocate the prey.
+In the wild they catch and kill live rodents.
+But in captivity they will eat pre-killed prey, which is a much safer option.

 Common Health and Behavior Problems